-Figure 19 Traffic count map of Tongatapu
+Figure 19: Traffic count map of Tongatapu (Source: Ministry of Infrastructure)

-Source: Ministry of Infrastructure

 To convert the traffic counts into VKT, traffic was tracked as it was leaving Nuku’alofa.
 This reflects the assumption that most traffic is going and coming from Nuku’alofa (with exceptions explained later).
 The methodology assumes that all vehicles are departing Nuku’alofa, which is the same as acknowledging that most vehicles are counted twice daily and have the same distance on both trips (generally the morning commute and the evening commute).
 Table 4 shows the traffic going through given counters as it departs Nuku’alofa.

 The first three columns are the same as shown on the map legend.
 The next column reflects the assumed primary destination (Destination A) of the vehicles going through the counter.
 Destination A was often a populated town, region, or the next counter.
-Destination B was typically a secondary population cluster beyond Destination A. The assumed number of vehicles were then multiplied by the kilometers to the destination to give the daily VKTs going to each destination.
-These VKTs are listed in the two “Daily VKT” columns that are then aggregated to the grand total daily VKT.
+Destination B was typically a secondary population cluster beyond Destination A. The assumed number of vehicles was then multiplied by the kilometres to the destination to give the daily VKTs going to each destination.
+These VKTs are listed in the two Daily VKT columns that are then aggregated to the grand total daily VKT.
 The last two columns estimate the rural trips that did not go to, from, or through greater Nuku’alofa or along Taufa’ahau Road.
 This traffic was primarily within the Hihifo and Hahake districts.
 Estimates were developed with local consultation and the end VKT accounts for 12% of all miles on Tongatapu.
 These numbers are the most subjective but have a limited impact on the overall estimate.